 and, while it is absorbed into bone (Moise, Bone 2014

 ), there is no research showing it to be effective against osteoporosis.
 Also, be aware that too much strontium may weaken bones.
-In some studies, up to 680 mg of elemental strontium from either strontium ranelate or strontium citrate has been taken for between 3 to 4 years without serious adverse affects (Meunier, N Engl J Med 2004
+In some studies, up to 680 mg of elemental strontium from either strontium ranelate or strontium citrate has been taken for between 3 to 4 years without serious adverse effects (Meunier, N Engl J Med 2004

 ; Moise, Bone 2014

-); however, Health Canada has warned that an increased risk of cardiovascular events has been reported in some people who have a history of, or risk factors for cardiovascular disease who took a daily dose of 680 mg of strontium ralenate.
+); however, Health Canada has warned that an increased risk of cardiovascular events has been reported in some people who have a history of, or risk factors for cardiovascular disease who took a daily dose of 680 mg of strontium ranelate.
 The agency advises those with risk factors for cardiovascular disease should not take strontium supplements, and that those taking strontium for longer than 6 months consult their healthcare provider (See the Warning

 for more information).
 Extremely large doses (1.5 - 3% of dietary intake) have been reported to decrease bone calcium in animals (Brandi, AM J Med 1993